-In view of what Christ has done for us, and what he has suffered for sinners, we should imitate his example.
+In view of what Christ has done for us, and what He has suffered for sinners, we should imitate His example.
 Out of pure, disinterested love for souls, we should sacrifice our own pleasure and convenience for their good.

 Present Christ – the way, the truth, and the life

 To those who thus yield themselves to God, having an honest desire to know and to do His will, the truth is revealed as the power of God for their salvation.

 But he that shall endure unto the end, the same shall be saved.
-Matthew 24:13
+Matthew 24:13.

 - ST, Nov, 1889; RC 274; ST, Mar, 1888; MB 146; AG 331; ST, Apr, 1894; BE Apr, 1893; ST, Oct, 1889; RH, Mar, 1890; ST, Oct, 1889; RH, Nov.
 22, 1892; 1SM 363; BE, Mar 15, 1893; ST, April 9, 1894; ST, Feb, 1893; BE, Jul, 1894; ST, Jul, 1890 – The Ellen G. White Estate

-- King James Version (KJV) Bible – BibleGateway
+- King James Bible Version (KJV)

 Your Creator And Redeemer Longs For You – Take Him At His Word